remotion-dev/remotion/packages/docs/docs/renderer/render-still.md

 Default: `null`.
 **Default for Lambda rendering**: `"swangle"`.

-## Return value
+## Return Value

-A promise with no value.
-If the render succeeded, the still has been saved to `output`.
-If the render failed, the promise rejects.
+If `output` is not specified or `null`, the return value is a Promise that resolves a `Buffer`.
+If an output location is specified, the return value is a Promise that resolves no value.

 - [Source code for this function](https://github.com/remotion-dev/remotion/blob/main/packages/renderer/src/render-still.ts)
 - [bundle()](/docs/bundle)